csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 It depends upon context.
 For most analysis work, this is true.
 There are quite a few R packages on Bioconductor that contain copies of omics databases, and different versions of R packages contain slightly different datasets, and you usually want to keep these fixed for the duration of a project, so your results dont change half way through.
 When R is embedded in some other application (for example providing server-side data analysis for a web app), you probably want to be more convsersative about updating.

+- Agreed, I've updated the text accordingly, e.g.: "For most use cases it we recommend always using the most up-to-date version of R and packages, so you have the latest code.
+In some circumstances (e.g. on a production server) you may alternatively want to use specific versions"

 Maybe worth mentioning *packrat*, *miniCRAN* and other package version management tools.

+- A tip on R versions has been added.
+Not added anything on **miniCRAN** as yet.

 ### Section 2.2.1

 It seems quite late in the book to only just be talking about installing R.

+- Fair point but I think it's the right place.
+We now refer to it in Chapter 1 (not yet published) and the intro of C2 (`(skip to section \@ref(r-version)`).

 ### Section 2.2.3 and Section 2.2.5

 `update.packages` is mentioned in both sections, which seems redundant.
 Also worth mentioning putting `update.packages(ask = FALSE)` in your .RProfile to keep everything up to date.

+- The first (redundant) mention of `update.packages` has been removed

+- `update.packages(ask = FALSE)` is now mentioned in relation to `.Rprofile` (providing a taster of what is to come), in a tip that references you!: To update packages automatically, you can add the line `update.packages(ask = FALSE)` to your
+`.Rprofile` startup file (see the next section for more on `.Rprofile`).
+Thanks to Richard Cotton for this tip.

 ## Section 2.3

 Command args don't seem to be mentioned.
 I speed up startup using `"--quiet --no-save --no-restore"` options.
 Full documentation is in Appendix B of R-intro.

+- This has been added.
+I wondered how to set these in RStudio but could find little online documentation so just described these arguments in general terms.
+Any further feedback in this area gratefully received.

 The introduction to this section quickly gets bogged down in technical details.
 I think it is more important to describe what the purpose of each file is, and the sorts of things that you might want to put inside them.

+- This is a good point - the introduction now provides a brief overview of each file before getting bogged down in technicalities.

 You can more easily find the location of all these files using the *pathological* package and `example(startup)`.